pietrobraione/tardis/README.md

     $ java -Xms16G -Xmx16G -cp /usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:./libs/tardis-master-0.2.0-SNAPSHOT.jar:./libs/sushi-lib-0.2.0-SNAPSHOT.jar:./libs/jbse-0.10.0-SNAPSHOT-shaded.jar:./libs/evosuite-shaded-1.0.6-SNAPSHOT.jar:./libs/args4j-2.32.jar:./libs/log4j-api-2.14.0.jar:./libs/log4j-core-2.14.0.jar:./libs/javaparser-core-3.15.9.jar tardis.Main -options_config_path ./my-config -options_config_class MyConfigurator

-(here we assume that we put the `MyConfigurator` classfile in the `./my-config` directory).
+(here we assume that we put the `MyConfigurator.class` classfile in the `./my-config` directory).
 You will find examples of both launcher and configurator classes in the [tardis-experiments](https://github.com/pietrobraione/tardis-experiments) project.

 ### Running TARDIS from the Docker environment

 Under the Docker environment you can find a more convenient `tardis` script that is installed on the `PATH`.
-When invoked it runs java, passes to it the classpath and some of the indispensable options, and starts `tardis.Main`.
+When invoked, it runs java, passes to it the classpath and some of the indispensable options, and starts `tardis.Main`.
 This allows you to invoke TARDIS as follows:

     $ tardis <options>